raspberrypilearning/comic-character/en/step_2.md

       --- /code ---

       Now, you've created a simple function named sayHello.
-When you call this function, it will execute the code inside the curly braces and print "Hello, World!" to the console.

-7. Using the function: you can use the function by writing the syntax shown below.
+7. When you call this function, it will execute the code inside the curly braces and print "Hello, World!" to the console.
+You can use the function (call it) by writing the syntax shown below.

       --- code ---
       ---